pypa/packaging.python.org/source/guides/creating-command-line-tools.rst

 Creating the package
 ====================

-First of all, we'll need to create a source tree for the :term:`project <Project>`.
-For the sake of an example, we'll create a simple tool outputting a greeting (a string) for a person based on arguments given on the command-line.
+First of all, create a source tree for the :term:`project <Project>`.
+For the sake of an example, we'll build a simple tool outputting a greeting (a string) for a person based on arguments given on the command-line.

 .. todo:: Advise on the optimal structure of a Python package in another guide or discussion and link to it here.